A novel eccentricity parameterization for transit-only models: Degeneracy between and

 \section{Degeneracy between $\MakeLowercase{e}$ and $\omega_*$}

-The eccentricity $e$ and argument of periastron $\omega_*$ is most commonly parameterized as \secosw \ and \sesinw, which reduces the covariance between $e$ and $\omega_*$, eliminates the problematic angular parameter $\omega_*$, and naturally imposes a uniform prior on both $e$ and $\omega_*$ \citep{Anderson:2011,Eastman:2013}.
+The eccentricity $e$ and argument of periastron $\omega_*$\footnote{See \citet{Eastman:2019} for the complete definition of this widely confused parameter} is most commonly parameterized as \secosw \ and \sesinw, which reduces the covariance between $e$ and $\omega_*$, eliminates the problematic angular parameter $\omega_*$, and naturally imposes a uniform prior on both $e$ and $\omega_*$ \citep{Anderson:2011,Eastman:2013}.
 When we fit radial velocities or astrometry, the eccentricity and argument of periastron are well constrained and this parameterization is well behaved\footnote{It is worth emphasizing that this parameterization does not remove the Lucy-Sweeney bias \citep{Lucy:1971}, which observes that the model eccentricity can only scatter upward from the hard boundary at zero, biasing $e$ to nominally higher values.
 As a result, in order to be 95\% confident the eccentricity is non-zero, it must be $2.45\sigma$ above zero -- not the naive value of $2.0\sigma$.}.

 Unfortunately, the \secosw \ and \sesinw \ parameterization has a diabolical covariance when fitting a transit and stellar density alone, owing to the fact that essentially, we have one constraint (the transit duration) to constrain two physical parameters ($e$ and $\omega_*$) and the translation between the physical parameters and the constraint is not straight-forward.
 Figure \ref{fig:secoswsesinw} shows the covariance between \secosw \ and \sesinw \ with contours of constant transit duration (assuming a fixed inclination, stellar density, and orbital period).
 The shaded regions denote the typical constraint from the transit duration consistent with a circular orbit (red), half that duration (green), or 1.5 times that duration (blue).
 This covariance is inefficient for Differential Evolution (DE) or Affine Invariant (AI) Markov Chain Monte Carlo (MCMC) algorithms to sample.
 These algorithms essentially draw two random points from the Probability Distribution Function (PDF) that define a vector to draw the next step.
 For linear covariances, that vector is a natural means of efficiently sampling that covariance.
 For curved covariances, like in figure \ref{fig:secoswsesinw}, it often leads to proposed steps in the low-likelihood regions interior to the curve, causing the acceptance rate -- and therefore the efficiency of the MCMC -- to plummet ($\lesssim 1\%$ is typical for transit-only fits parameterized as \secosw \ and \sesinw -- $\sim20\times$ less than ideal).
 More sinister, this covariance is particularly difficult to fully explore, and can often pass less strict convergence criteria without properly sampling the tips of the covariance between \secosw \ and \sesinw, biasing the eccentricity toward its starting value and underestimating the uncertainties in both $e$ and $\omega_*$.